syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text-Extraction.md

 ---
-title: Working with Text Extraction
+title: Working with Text Extraction | Syncfusion
 description: This section explains how to extract text from the particular page of the PDF document
 platform: file-formats
 control: PDF